imagingbook/parboiled-modular/README.md

 ## Notes on Unit Tests

-* Some unit tests check against canonical class names and/or Java object hash values and are thus sensitive to any package and class name changes within the library.
+* Some unit tests in this project check against canonical class names and/or Java object hash values and are thus sensitive to any package and class name changes within the library.
 * Some of the tests that read input strings from files check againsto results provided in text files require that line endings (EOLs) must remain *unchanged* by GIT.
 Otherwise tests may fail.